-The good news for G-Suite admins is that setting up offline access couldn’t be easier.
+The good news for Google Workspace admins is that setting up offline access couldn’t be easier.
 All you need to do is go to the Settings section in the top right corner of Gmail and click on “Enable offline”.
 From there, you can even choose how many days of emails need to be stored for offline users.
 Click on Save to cement the changes when you’re done.

 The features of Gmail will only work within Google’s Chrome browser.
 So it’s important to make sure that your team has the right browser installed.

 Emails might only take a few moments to write when you’re on a roll.
 However, if you multiply that couple of minutes by all the various messages that you need to send throughout the day, you begin to see how email can eat up the productivity of any employee.
 The issue is even worse for remote and on-the-go employees that need to spend more time tapping at their screen, rather than using a full keyboard.

 Fortunately, Gmail features like Smart Reply and Smart Compose can ensure that employees are spending less time worrying about their inbox, and more time getting things done.
 Although these tools won’t be suitable for every kind of correspondence, they can make it easier for professionals to write and answer emails faster.
 The technology works by suggesting common phrases and making personalized suggestions when people start typing.